 This course maintains a strict policy against violations of academic integrity.
 It is essential that all individual work, such as assignments, be completed independently.
 Cheating or discussing solutions, code sharing with others constitutes a serious offense and will result in automatic failure of the course.
 Collaboration that does not meet acceptable standards will be treated as a breach of the Code of Student Conduct and will also lead to a failing grade.
-Furthermore, the use of all pre-built web hosting platforms (e.g., Squarespace, Wix, Weebly, and related ones), and all multicloud hosting services (e.g., AWS, GCP, and related ones), is strictly prohibited for completing or facilitating your team projects.
-All your projects need to be implemented from scratch, and they will be monitored continuously by the Instructor and the TA in the GitHub repository.
+All your projects need to be implemented from scratch, and they will be monitored by the Instructor and the TA or IA in the GitHub repository.
 Any violation of this policy will be considered a breach of the UNC Charlotte Code of Academic Integrity and Academic Dishonestly and will be subject failing a class or other relevant disciplinary actions as noted in here.
-Any violations of the Code of Student Academic Integrity, including instances of plagiarism, will result in disciplinary measures outlined in the Code.
+Any violations of the Code of Student Academic Integrity, including instances of plagiarism of submitted reading assignments, will result in disciplinary measures outlined in the Code.
 Definitions and examples of plagiarism and other violations can be found in the Code, accessible through the Dean of Students Office here.